Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/aid.md

 *Source: Core Rulebook p.
 470*

-- **Trigger** An ally is about to use an action that requires a skill check or attack roll.
+- **Trigger**: An ally is about to use an action that requires a skill check or attack roll.
 - **Requirements**: The ally is willing to accept your aid, and you have prepared to help (see below).
 - **Activity**: Reaction